Skip to main content

 Set Audit Frequency

-• Navigate to the Access Groups page under CONNECT > Configuration.
+• Navigate to the Configuration > IDM Settings > Access Groups page.

 • Select individual or multiple Access Groups that require the ability to be auditable.

-• Next click the Edit button in the upper right in the current selection section.
+• Next, click the Edit button in the upper right of the current selection section.

 • Make sure the Is Auditable tick box is selected for all applicable access groups.